 Speaking of which, I adored the interaction between Hedwig and Casey as she tries to get him to take her to his room to get to the window he had mentioned.
 To get him to trust her she says, what if I tell you something and you can tell me if I am lying… “I like getting in trouble at school on purpose.
 Mainly so that I can be sent to detention.
 So I can be alone.”
 Which speaks to a larger trauma, some deep seeded pain caused in her past.
 And we know from her flashbacks from her childhood that something terrible was happening.
 But it is only later on that we learn that her uncle is sexually and physically abusing Casey.
 Which is critically important to the ending.

-As the story continues on and all the girls are separated Casey gets Hedwig to show him a walkie talkie, which hints at maybe where they are?
+As the story continues on, and all the girls are separated, Casey gets Hedwig to show her a walkie talkie, which hints at maybe where they are?
 Somewhere near a place that uses walkie talkies?
-And as we learn later, they are in a zoo basement cellar type location.
-But by then Casey knows that she only has a few hours left before the Beast arrives.
+And, as we learn later, they are in a zoo basement cellar type location.
+But by then Casey knows that she only has a few hours left before The Beast arrives.

 The Conclusion of the Movie Split

 Dr. Fletcher received 20 emails from one of Kevin’s Personas attempting to get help.
 Which had been happening all movie long.
 But this time, it seemed much more urgent.
 And so Dr. Fletcher gets a ride out to where the emails told her to go and meets Dennis and really gets on his good side by telling him that she thinks they are extraordinary.
 And, because that is what The Beast has been saying to them all along, she is invited in.